coq/coq/dev/ci/README-users.md

 period, in the absence of progress, the development would be removed from our CI.

+### Timely merging of overlays

+A pitfall of the current CI setup is that when a breaking change is merged in Coq upstream, CI for your contrib will be broken until you merge the corresponding pull request with the fix for your contribution.

+As of today, you have to worry about synchronizing with Coq upstream every once in a while; we hope we will improve this in the future by using [coqbot](https://github.com/coq/bot); meanwhile, a workaround is to give merge permissions to someone from the Coq team as to help with these kind of merges.

 ### Add your development by submitting a pull request

 Add a new `ci-mydev.sh` script to [`dev/ci`](.); set the corresponding